cloudflare/cloudflare-docs/products/cloudflare-one/src/content/tutorials/block-uploads.md

 ---
-order: 3
+updated: 2020-11-28
+category: 🛡️ Secure Web Gateway
+difficulty: Advanced
 ---

-# Block sites by host and URL
+# Block file uploads to Google Drive

-You can use Cloudflare Gateway and the Cloudflare WARP client application to block attempts to each hostnames or to block URL paths without blocking the rest of the hostname.
+You can use Cloudflare Gateway and the Cloudflare WARP client application to prevent enrolled devices from uploading files to an unapproved cloud storage provider.

 **🗺️ This tutorial covers how to:**

-* Enroll devices into Gateway
-* Create a Gateway policy to block URLs that contain a hostname
-* Create a Gateway policy to block URLs that contain a URL path
+* Create a Gateway policy to block file uploads to a specific provider
-* Review the block events in the Gateway logs
+* Enroll devices into a Cloudflare for Teams account where this rule will be enforced
+* Log file type upload attempts

-**⏲️Time to complete: 25 minutes**
+**⏲️Time to complete: ~45 minutes**

 ## Configure Cloudflare Gateway